Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: PIR Scheme Construction and proof for

-The scheme consists of the user sending a $d\times m\alpha$ query matrix $Q_i$ to each node $i, i=1,\dots,n$.
-To form the query matrices, the user generates a $d\times m\alpha$ random matrix $U=[u_{ij}]$, whose elements are chosen uniformly at random from $GF(q)$, the same field over which the MDS code is defined.
-The query matrices are then defined as follows:
+The scheme consists of the user sending a $\rho\times m\alpha$ query matrix $Q_l$ to each node $l, l=1,\dots,n$.
+To form the query matrices, the user generates a $\rho\times m\alpha$ random matrix $U=[u_{ij}]$, whose elements are chosen uniformly at random from $GF(q)$, the same field over which the MDS code is defined.
+The query matrices have the following structure:

-$U$ is the random component of the query aimed at confusing the node about the request, whereas $V_i$ is a deterministic matrix that depends on the index $f$ of the requested file and its role is to ensure that the user can decode the file.
-The matrices $V_i$ are $0$-$1$ matrices of dimensions $d\times m\alpha$.
-A ``$1$'' in the $(j,l)^{th}$ position of $V_i$ implies that, during the $j^{th}$ subquery, the $l^{th}$ symbol on node $i$ is being retrieved privately.
-The matrices $V_i$ are designed to satisfy the following two conditions:
+$U$ is the random component of the query aimed at confusing the nodes about the request, whereas $E_{f,l}$ is a deterministic matrix that depends on the index $f$ of the requested file.
+The matrices $E_{f,l}$ add parts of the file $X^f$ that is being retrieved to the responses of the nodes.
+The user can download $n-k$ symbols privately per sub-query, so the matrices $E_{f,l}$ add a symbol to the responses of $n-k$ of the nodes per sub-query.
+In this scheme, the user retrieves $r$ symbols from the systematic nodes, and $\beta k$ symbols from the parity nodes.
+Moreover, the retrieved symbols should not be redundant.
+The matrices $E_{f,l}$ are $0$-$1$ matrices of dimensions $\rho\times m\alpha$, every row corresponds to a sub-query and every column corresponds to a stripe of a file.
+A ``$1$'' in the $(i,j)^{th}$ position of $E_{f,l}$ implies that, during the $i^{th}$ sub-query, the $j^{th}$ symbol on node $l$ is being retrieved privately.
+The matrices $E_{f,l}$ are designed such that the following conditions hold:

-\begin{enumerate} \item in each sub-query, a new systematic symbol of $X^f$ is retrieved from each of the first $r$ systematic stripes, and \item $\beta k$ new coded symbols are retrieved from $\beta$ different stripes, i.e., $k$ symbols per stripe. \end{enumerate} Based on these desired retrieval patterns, we choose
+\begin{enumerate} \item Each row and column of the matrices $E_{f,l}$ contains at most one $1$.
+The restriction on rows guarantees that we receive one coded symbol from a node, instead of the sum of several symbols.
+The column condition ensures that every symbol is only retrieved once, and thus, no retrieved symbol is redundant. \item In each sub-query a $1$ is added to the queries of exactly $n-k$ nodes, \emph{i.e.}, for $n-k$ of the matrices $E_{f,l}$ the $i^{th}$ row contains a $1$.
+This allows the user to decode a codeword from the MDS storage code, since $k$ symbols are not altered, and subsequently decode $n-k$ symbols of the file $X^f$. \item If $j$ is the index of a stripe of the requested file $f$ then exactly $k$ of the matrices $E_{f,l}$ contain a $1$ in column $j$.
+This ensures that we retrieve exactly $k$ MDS coded symbols per row, which are needed to recover the original stripe. \end{enumerate} Based on these desired retrieval patterns, we choose